Free energy, stability, and particle source in dynamical holography: Beyond the probe limit: dynamical holographic spacetime

 Since the current (\ref{eq:current}) is conserved, we have

-where $\lambda_{\mu}$ is {future directed and tangent to the null geodesic generators of $H$, $m_{\mu}$ is the future directed unit normal vector of a time slice $\Sigma$, and $n_{\mu}$ the outward unit normal vector of the time-like boundary surface $B$.
+where $\lambda_{\mu}$ is {future directed and tangent to the null geodesic generators of $H$ if $H$ is null (otherwise it is the unit normal vector), $m_{\mu}$ is the future directed unit normal vector to a time slice $\Sigma$, and $n_{\mu}$ the outward unit normal vector to the time-like boundary surface $B$.
 In the discussion of decay of an unstable equilibrium state, we should assume that in the infinite past, as well as in the infinite future, $\xi$ tends to the corresponding asymptotic Killing vector field of the asymptotic stationary black hole.
-In this case, only the last two terms in the conserved current (\ref{eq:current}) do not vanish, so it just becomes the conserved current $J_\xi$ in Sec.~\ref{probe}\footnote{But note that now the Lagrangian density $L$ includes the contribution from gravity.} and its flux across a time slice is the standard free energy (grand potential).}
+In this case, only the last two terms in the conserved current (\ref{eq:current}) do not vanish, so it just becomes the conserved current $J_\xi$ in Sec.~\ref{probe}\footnote{But note that now the Lagrangian density $\mathscr{L}$ includes the contribution from gravity.} and its flux across a time slice is the generalized grand potential.} Correspondingly, the stress energy current (\ref{K_xi}) leads to the generalized free energy, the difference of which with the generalized grand potential is the same as in the previous discussion.
+In the following we just focus on the Noether current $J_\xi$, with the discussion about $K_\xi$ easily inferred.

-In order for the bulk space-time to have a holographic dual on the time-like boundary $B$, however, a Gibbons-Hawking term on this boundary surface should be added to the action (\ref{eq:action}).
-In this case, we require that the vector field $\xi$ should be tangent to $B$ and directly use the diffeomorphism invariance to obtain a relation similar to (\ref{eq:Stokes}).
-So first we consider the variation of the original action (\ref{eq:action})
+In order for the bulk space-time to have a holographic dual on the time-like boundary $B$, however, a Gibbons-Hawking term on this boundary surface should be added to the action (\ref{eq:action}), as well as a counter term for holographic renormalization should be included.
+In this case, we require that the vector field $\xi$ should be tangent to $B$ and consider the action

-with Eq the terms for the equations of motion, in the bulk region.
-Then on shell ($\mbox{Eq}=0$) the diffeomorphism invariance